DTA32/Algopro/README.md

 ## Algopro Archive

----

-This repository made to archive 1st Semester Algorithm and Programming Assignments
+This repository made to archive 1st Semester Algorithm and Programming Online Judge Assignments